kevinkchen1/DSC180A-Methodology-4/index.md

 **4. What other techniques would you be interested in using in your project?**

 I would be interested in adding capabilities that combines knowledge graphs with retrieval-augmented generation from scientific literature.
 Currently, the system only queries structured data in the Neo4j knowledge graph.
-By integrating RAG, the agent could search biomedical literature databases like PubMed to retrieve relevant research papers that provide context, evidenc, and explanations for the relationships found in the graph.
+By integrating RAG, the agent could search biomedical literature databases like PubMed to retrieve relevant research papers that provide context, evidence, and explanations for the relationships found in the graph.